inorton/NULL-EDMC-BGSPlugin/README.md

 # Installation

-Put the NULLData folder into the EDMC plugins folder.
+Put the NULL-EDMC-BGSPlugin folder into the EDMC plugins folder.
 This is usually found in a place like C:\Users\MYUSERNAME\AppData\Local\EDMarketConnector\plugins